backtrace-labs/backtrace-js/README.md

 #### Options
 See [backtrace-node](https://github.com/backtrace-labs/backtrace-node#documentation)'s documentation for the complete options list.

-In Addition to all [backtrace-node](https://github.com/backtrace-labs/backtrace-node#documentation)'s options, Backtrace-JS includes `sampling` and `filter`.
+In addition to all [backtrace-node](https://github.com/backtrace-labs/backtrace-node#documentation)'s options, Backtrace-JS includes `sampling` and `filter`.

 ##### `sampling`
 Optional.
-Sets a percentage of reports which should be send.
+Sets a percentage of reports which should be sent.
-For example, `sampling: 0.25` would send 25/100 of reports.
+For example, `sampling: 0.25` would send 25/100 reports.

 ##### `filter`
 Optional.